vdods/barf/README.md

 ## Release Notes

 This lists versions 2 and later only.
+Note that BARF follows non-strict semantic versioning;
+in particular, the major revision number certainly indicates backward-incompatible changes, and while the minor revision number usually indicates backward-compatible changes, there may be minor incompabilities.
+The patch revision number indicates bugfixes and minor changes.

+-   `2.2.0` : Added a method to the `trison.cpp` target related to the
+    `default_max_allowable_lookahead_queue_size` directive that should have been there in version `2.1.0`.
+This constitutes a minor revision because a new API method was added.
 -   `2.1.0` : Addition of `default_max_allowable_lookahead_queue_size` to `trison.cpp` target,
     which provides a tool for preventing infinite loops due to insufficient error-handling rules in a grammar.